Nodeclipse/easyconsolegrepper-code/readme.txt

  * Highlighting of all matches
  * Show subsequent lines after matched lines
  * Store filter settings for each GrepConsole
  * Resume filtering after a console has been disposed and is started again (beta state, works fine for Java Consoles)
  * Re-filter on demand
  * Show marked line numbers since line number difference is greater than one
  * Store SearchStrings also when Eclipse is restarted (right click to "Containing Text"-Label clears the list)
+ * Show marker string when source console was silent for configured seconds (useful for debugging)
+ * enable/disable filter per click
+ * filter / search ranges of lines

 License:
   EPL

 3rd-Party Licenses:

 Funnel-Icons were taken from http://www.iconfinder.com/icondetails/61494/128/30_filter_icon Icons modified by color
 License:
   Free for commercial use (Do not redistribute) (http://www.iconeden.com/icon/free/get/fresh-addon-a-free-iconset)
 Designer:
   IconEden - http://www.iconeden.com
 Refresh-Icon was from http://eclipse-icons.i24.cc/ovr16/nav_refresh.gif
 License: EPL